Trying to decide between Benjamin Moore Swiss Coffee vs White Dove, or Sherwin Williams Alabaster? This white paint guide has all the best colors!

 This color is a crisp, clean, and bright white.
 Simply White’s fresh finish makes it a great option for bright trim, doors, or cabinets.

 Benjamin Moore describes Simply White as:

-Simply White has a LRV of 91.7, which is the highest of all the paint colors on this list.
+Simply White has a LRV of 91.7, which is nearly the highest of all the paint colors on this list.
 The high LRV means it is the closest to pure white.
-This is as close to pure white as I recommend going; any whiter and the colors start looking cool and sterile.
+The low 90’s is as close to pure white as I recommend going; any whiter and the colors start looking cool, sterile, and lack complexity.